 We found out the hard way that there is very minimal information available on the wiring of the Espar D2 heater, and much of that information is in German.
-Since we had to piece it together from multiple sources, we have included a custom made wiring diagram of exactly what we did.
-Have the wiring diagram sent directly to your email address below:
+Since we had to piece it together from multiple sources, we have included a custom made wiring diagram of exactly what we did which you can find at the top of this page.

 Once your Espar D2 Diesel heater is completely installed, you’ll need to allow the heater to cycle a few times to prime the line.
 When you first turn on the heater, it will click a few times and cycle through with the fan on, but no heat.
 If the thermostat reads an error, don’t be alarmed: this is normal.
 Just disconnect the power to the heater via the fuses, wait a few seconds, then reconnect the power.
 You may need to do this 4-5 times before the heater is fully primed and kicks on.

 HEATING OUR CAMPERVAN IN THE WINTER

 We’ve had this Espar D2 Diesel heater installed for a few days now and so far we are happy with the outcome.
 After a while of living in cold weather with this setup, we will do a full review of the heater.
 Let us know if you have any questions about our Espar D2 Diesel heater installation!